 - To be included in the Supplementary Register, you need to fill out the RFA2 form which you can find on CheckTheRegister.ie.
 You can also get this form at your post office, public library, or local authority. - Get it signed by a member of the Gardaí (Bring ID). - Post it or bring it to your local authority, county council, or city council before the deadline which is 15 days before polling day.
-Find the address of your local authority at lgcsb.ie
+Find the address of your local authority at gov.ie

-Learn more about registering to vote at SpunOut.ie/Register
+Learn more about registering to vote at spunout.ie/Register

-- Money Advice and Budgeting Service (MABS) provides information on budgeting and dealing with your finances, mabs.ie 0761 072000 - National Consumer Agency have useful information and tools on personal finance and consumer rights consumerhelp.ie 1890 432 432 - Citizens Information provides information on public services and entitlements in Ireland. citizensinformation.ie 0761 074000 - If you are having problems while renting, you can go to Threshold for advice, threshold ie 1800 454 454 - The Ombudsman for Children's Office promotes the rights and welfare of young people under 18 years of age living in Ireland.
-You can make a complaint to the ombudsman if you feel an organisation's actions have negatively affected a young person under 18. oco.ie - Bodywhys is the Eating Disorders Association of Ireland that offers online and face-to-face support. bodywhys.ie 1890 200 444
+- Money Advice and Budgeting Service (MABS) provides information on budgeting and dealing with your finances - mabs.ie - 0818 07 2000 - National Consumer Agency have useful information and tools on personal finance and consumer rights - consumerhelp.ie - 01 402 5555 - Citizens Information provides information on public services and entitlements in Ireland - citizensinformation.ie - 0818 074000 - If you are having problems while renting, you can go to Threshold for advice - threshold.ie - 1800 454 454 - The Ombudsman for Children's Office promotes the rights and welfare of young people under 18 years of age living in Ireland.
+You can make a complaint to the ombudsman if you feel an organisation's actions have negatively affected a young person under 18 - oco.ie - Bodywhys is the Eating Disorders Association of Ireland that offers online and face-to-face support - bodywhys.ie - 1890 200 444

-- √ If you are thinking of moving away from home, be sure to make a plan first. - ✓ Prepare a budget so you know how much you can afford to spend on rent and bills. - √ Consider travelling and working abroad and taking a gap year if you're not ready for college or work.
-Keep safe on your travels by getting travel and health insurance. - ✓ Stay healthy when you leave home by following a balanced and nutritious diet. - ✓ Exercise is beneficial for more than just your physical health, it can increase your energy levels, improve your sleep, and help to reduce stress. - √ It's important to know your rights and to stand up for yourself if you think those rights are being ignored.
+- ✓ If you are thinking of moving away from home, be sure to make a plan first. - ✓ Prepare a budget so you know how much you can afford to spend on rent and bills. - Consider travelling and working abroad and taking a gap year if you're not ready for college or work.
+Keep safe on your travels by getting travel and health insurance. - ✓ Stay healthy when you leave home by following a balanced and nutritious diet. - Exercise is beneficial for more than just your physical health, it can increase your energy levels, improve your sleep, and help to reduce stress. - ✓ It's important to know your rights and to stand up for yourself if you think those rights are being ignored.

-About us
+About spunout

-SpunOut.ie is Ireland's youth information website created by young people, for young people.
-With more than 160,000 readers each month, our aim is to empower our fellow young people with the information they need to live active, happy and healthy lives.
+spunout is Ireland's award winning youth information website created by young people, for young people. spunout provides information to more than 160,000 active readers each month.
+Established in 2005, spunout's vision is to help create an Ireland where young people are empowered with the information they need to live their best lives.